 Determined to change that, Dr. Caicedo founded the Northwestern Medicine Hispanic Transplant Program, which offers culturally competent and congruent transplant care for English- and Spanish-speaking Hispanic patients and families.

 When Dr. Caicedo started the program in 2006, the need was clear.
 Research showed that Hispanic patients often spend more time than other ethnic groups on the kidney transplant waiting list and have a higher mortality rate while waiting for a kidney.
 They also have lower rates of living donor kidney transplantation, which tends to have better recipient outcomes.

 Statistics reflect the need for donor organs.
 In 2015, more than 98,000 patients were on the kidney transplant waiting list in the United States, according to the Organ Procurement and Transplant Network.
 Of those, 37% were non-Hispanic white, 34% were African American and 20% were Hispanic.
 “Minorities make up the majority on the waiting list,” Dr. Caicedo says.

 Involving Family in the Patient Process

-When he started the program, Caicedo was its sole champion.
-But soon he was joined by medical anthropologist Elisa Gordon, PhD, MPH, professor of Surgery in the Division of Organ Transplantation, whose research focuses on the ethics of organ transplantation and reducing health disparities.
+When he started the Hispanic Transplant Program, Dr.Caicedo was the only person doing research on health disparities at Northwestern Medicine.
+He was soon joined by Medical Anthropologist Elisa Gordon, PhD, professor of Surgery in the Division of Organ Transplantation at Northwestern University Feinberg School of Medicine, whose research focuses on the ethics of organ transplantation and reducing health disparities.
 Together, they began studying disparities in living kidney donations from Hispanic patients and identified several major barriers:

 “Many in the Hispanic community highly regard physicians, so when a physician delivers the education, it’s a big deal,” Gordon says.

 Educating Donors on Their Role